 Seventh: It was not given because anyone deserved it, but because of His Love, Ephesians 2:1-5.

 Eighth: An inheritance was obtained, Ephesians 1:11.
-Today a believer is part of the Kingdom of God no longer a stranger, but is made alive who formally had no part, Ephesians 2:1-5.
+Today a believer is part of the Kingdom of God and no longer a stranger, but is made alive, who formally had no part, Ephesians 2:1-5.

 Tenth: No longer strangers or foreigners, but fellow citizens of the Kingdom of God, Ephesians 3:1-9.